Jaymon/bang/README.md

 ## Setup and Configuration

 A bang site can have any folder structure and bang will check each folder for a markdown (extension `.md`) file, if it finds one named `index.md` it will not treat it like a blog post but just compile the folder to an `index.html` file.
 If it finds a markdown file with any other name, then it is considered a blog post with the file's name being the title.
-So, it basically uses this structure for its posts, so if you have this file structure:
+So, if you have this file structure:

     project-dir/
       input/